-I'd like to make you aware that by asking these simple questions I'm not your enemy and I'm not trying to pry.
+I'd like to make you aware that by asking these simple questions I'm not trying to pry or be confrontational.
 I'm trying to help you have more 'real happiness' in your life.

 Maybe the competing areas of your life look something like this.

 And you and I know there's even more...
-So is there any wonder that people sometimes feel stressed that they can't do it all...
-Seriously.
+So is there any wonder that people can feel stressed that they can't do it all.

-I've learned a lot of people spend their lives feeling that they're not enough because they can't achieve it all.
+Sadly, a lot of people spend their lives feeling they're not enough because they can't do it all.

-How can someone be: the best mum or dad, the sexy partner, the capable yet always caring co-worker, the thoughtful friend, the perfect housekeeper, the kind and helpful daughter, the expert renovator, a super-fit mum ... and the list goes on.
-Is it realistic to be able to achieve all of these things, all of the time.
+How can someone be: the best mum or dad, the sexy partner, the capable-yet-always-caring co-worker, the thoughtful-friend, the perfect-housekeeper, the kind-and-helpful-daughter, the expert-renovator, a super-fit mum... and the list goes on.
+Is it realistic to be able to achieve all this.

-And how, while you're juggling all of these ideals, do you ensure that what's most important to you remains on the top of your priority list?
+And how, while you're juggling societal expectations, do you ensure that what's most important 'to you' remains on the top of your priority list?

-So I suppose it's relevant to ask yourself what areas of your life are you willing to compromise on so you can excel in others?
+So maybe it's time to ask yourself: What areas of your life are you willing to compromise on, so you can excel in others?